 Introduction

 Mango (Mangifera indica L.) a member of the family Anacardiaceae, considered to be an allopolyploid, most probably amphidiploid and outbreeding species having chromosome number 2n=40 (Mukherjee, 1950).
 Mango has been in cultivation in the Indian subcontinent from 4000 years ago (Candole, 1984).
 Mango has an origin from the Indo-Myanmar region, especially the North-Eastern part of India (Iyre, 1991).
 The genus Mangifera contains several species that bear edible fruit.
 However, the trees which commonly known as mango belong to the species Mangifera indica.
 The other edible Mangifera species generally have inferior quality fruit and are commonly referred to as wild mango.
 In India, Andhra Pradesh leads in area of mango cultivation occupying 3.76 lakh hectare followed by Uttar Pradesh occupying 2.79 lakh hectare area whereas Uttar Pradesh leads in production 4.806 Lakh MT followed by Andhra Pradesh producing 4.517 lakh MT.
 Gujarat produces 997.83 MT mango from an area of 1.
 68 lakh hectares (Anonymous, 2021).
-It is highly heterozygous plant and considered to be a difficult plant species to improve by breeding as a result of several intrinsic biological factors which includes a high level of heterozygosity and unpredictable outcomes in crossing, long juvenile phase, only one seed per fruit, heavy fruit drop, polyembryony in many cultivars and a large area required for proper assessment of progeny (lyer and Schnell, 2009).
+It is highly heterozygous tree and considered to be a difficult plant species to improve by breeding as a result of several intrinsic biological factors which includes a high level of heterozygosity and unpredictable outcomes in crossing, long juvenile phase, only one seed per fruit, heavy fruit drop, polyembryony in many cultivars and a large area required for proper assessment of progeny (lyer and Schnell, 2009).

 The world needs to increase crop productivity for the development of the valuable varieties to changing environmental and biological challenges that meets to evolve the needs of local communities.
 To meet these needs and challenges, farmers and scientists not only must have access to a wide range of plant genetic resources but also must have access to the essential information about those plant genetic resources that will allow effective used.
 Phenotypic characters are visually evaluated in most cases and are thereby subjective morphological characteristics that can improve characterizations for defining the potential use of any genotype.
 These traits have long been the means of studying variability among populations in fruit crops.
 In this experiment, the morphological variability of 40 mango half sib seedling genotypes of Sonpari including check variety Sonpari was assessed and compared using morphological characteristics.